gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Multiple class directories
+### Multiple class directories for a single source set

-In projects that use multiple JVM languages (Java and Scala, Groovy and other languages), Gradle now uses separate output directories for each language.
+In projects that use multiple JVM languages (Java and Scala, Groovy and other languages) in separate source directories (e.g., `src/main/groovy` and `src/main/java`), Gradle now uses separate output directories for each language.

 To return to the old behavior, explicitly set the classes directory:

    // Change the output directory for the main source set back to the old path sourceSets.main.output.classesDir = new File(buildDir, "classes/main")

 Please be aware that this will interfere with the effectiveness of the build cache when using multiple JVM languages in the same source set.
+Gradle will disable caching for tasks when it detects that multiple tasks create outputs in the same location.

 ### Location of classes in the build directory